What a "full" renovation actually covers

 Recent renovation projects

 Open-up renovation of a Welland 1960s side-split, replacing closed pine stringers with a white-oak feature flight and a glass guard (2025); curved-stair entryway renovation in a Niagara-on-the-Lake heritage rebuild (2024); balustrade-only modernization of a St. Catharines walk-up adding iron pickets and oak handrails (2024); whole-entry renovation in a Port Colborne canalside home including stair, flooring, wainscoting and front-door surround (2024).
 See finished work in the gallery.
+We serve all of Welland — from the canal district and downtown core to the north-end and Dain City neighbourhoods — and you can find more local context on our Welland service area page.

 Process and warranty